lightstep/cloud-native-observability/09 - organizational-concerns.md

 they'll either be very small organizations that need to outsource expertise to a vendor, or extremely large ones that prefer OpEx over CapEx.

+Your organization's adherence to one of these camps should not be thought of as static.
+As your organization and observability practice matures, it would not be surprising to see pure buyers become mixed use, or to have platform teams embedded within them that act as pure builders.
+Taking a longer view, it's likely that the product landscape for observability will open up as well and you'll see more vendors offering point solutions to specific problems that mixed use or builders will encounter.
+While this behavior does exist today -- products such as Cribl or Edge Delta exist as pipeline middleware, for the most part -- I believe it's an emerging part of the observability marketplace.

 ## Organizing Effective Observability Through Centralization

 Successful adoption of observability requires some level of ownership in the